 Regeneron (REGN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the biopharmaceutical company had gained 5.81% over the past month, outpacing the Medical sector's loss of 1% and the S&P 500's gain of 5.05% in that time.
+Prior to today's trading, shares of the biopharmaceutical company had gained 3.09% over the past month.
+This has outpaced the Medical sector's gain of 0.17% and lagged the S&P 500's gain of 5.41% in that time.

-REGN will be looking to display strength as it nears its next earnings release, which is expected to be May 6, 2021.
+Wall Street will be looking for positivity from REGN as it approaches its next earnings report date.
+This is expected to be May 6, 2021.
 The company is expected to report EPS of $8.79, up 33.18% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.58 billion, up 41.09% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $2.58 billion, up 41.09% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for REGN.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for REGN should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.67% higher.
-REGN is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 9.67% higher within the past month.
+REGN is currently a Zacks Rank #3 (Hold).

-Digging into valuation, REGN currently has a Forward P/E ratio of 10.56.
-This valuation marks a discount compared to its industry's average Forward P/E of 26.68.
+Looking at its valuation, REGN is holding a Forward P/E ratio of 10.5.
+This valuation marks a discount compared to its industry's average Forward P/E of 26.92.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.